-a) Responsibilities of DNEAT and the Central Team
+a) Responsibilities of the Trust and the Central Team/DoNESC

-The ultimate responsibility for health and safety in the academy rests with DNEAT as the employer.
+The ultimate responsibility for health and safety in the academy rests with the Trust as the employer.
+DoNESC will support the Trust through appointment of a qualified and approved Health and Safety Officer.

-DNEAT will ensure that:
+The Trust will ensure that:

-- A competent person is employed and ensure that the assessment of reasonably foreseeable risks are undertaken and control measures put in place that will reduce risks.
-This falls under the remit of the DNEAT Head of Operations. - Health, safety and well-being are integral throughout DNEAT academies and the central team by implementing a system of managing safely so that all academies are rated as "low risk". - Support advice and guidance are available either through the DNEAT Head of Operations or outsourced health, safety and well-being services and procedures.
+- A competent person is employed and ensure that the assessment of reasonably foreseeable risks is undertaken, and control measures put in place that will reduce risks.
+This falls under the remit of the DoNESC Head of Estates and the Estates Officer (H&S). - Health, safety and well-being are integral throughout the Trust academies and the central team by implementing a system of managing safely so that all academies are rated as "low risk". - Support advice and guidance are available either through the DoNESC Head of Estates (H&S) or outsourced health, safety and well-being services and procedures.